 Lather up the areas such as the muzzle, chest, and tail to allow a protection layer against new stains.
 Let the shampoo sit on the dog – especially on the dark stains – for two to five minutes, and soak into the hair of the dog for the best results.

 Rinse the dog thoroughly with warm water, making sure to remove all shampoo from their coat.
 To double-check, run your fingers through their coat as they are being rinsed to guarantee that all shampoo has been rinsed off the first go-around.
 A second rinse may be necessary if they have a thicker coat or if areas were missed.

 After the shampoo has been completely removed from the dog’s fur, apply a dog hair conditioner on your pooch while avoiding their ears, eyes, and mouth.

-The conditioner will add a layer of protection on white hair and will prevent the hair from absorbing new stains.
-The dog will need to be rinsed with warm water again, and should be removed of all excess conditioner in their fur.
+The conditioner will add a layer of protection to white hair and will prevent the hair from absorbing new stains.
+The dog will need to be rinsed with warm water again and should be removed from all excess conditioner in their fur.
 Dry the dog until they are only damp with a clean towel.

 Brush thoroughly where the dark stains on his white fur were located and where stains frequently collect.
 Also, brush in the direction of the fur growth to remove the coat of any tangles.
 Start from their head and work your way down their body to their tail.